ADCN (Advance Drawing Change Notice)

 The PMI is what these PLM geniuses and InfoTech gurus came up with to lessen the documentation data management problem.
 Have you seen these things?
 They have minimized the information to a point of silliness.
 Anyone that would consider the PMI and MBE as a serious engineering documentation solution:

-THEY DO NOT UNDERSTAND THE
+DOES NOT UNDERSTAND THE

 PURPOSE OF ENGINEERING DOCUMENTATION!

 An example of a PMI.
+This is an actual

 So, the idea of the PMI was that data management would only have to maintain one document.